amundsen-io/amundsendatabuilder/README.md

 ### [TableauExternalTableExtractor](./databuilder/extractor/dashboard/tableau/tableau_external_table_extractor.py)

-The included `TableauExternalExtractor` provides support for extracting external table entities referenced by Tableau workbooks.
+The included `TableauExternalTableExtractor` provides support for extracting external table entities referenced by Tableau workbooks.
 In this context, "external" tables are "tables" that are not from a typical database, and are loaded using some other data format, like CSV files.
 This extractor has been tested with the following types of external tables; feel free to add others, but it's recommended to test them in a non-production instance first to be safe.
 - Excel spreadsheets